-As part of the “JFK 100 Centennial Celebration,” the John F. Kennedy Presidential Library and Museum is spearheading a series of events and initiatives across the nation aimed at inspiring new generations to find meaning in the enduring values that formed the heart of the Kennedy presidency—courage, freedom, justice, service and gratitude.
-In Washington, DC, the Smithsonian is part of a citywide celebration with other cultural organizations including the John F. Kennedy Center for the Performing Arts, the Library of Congress, the National Archives, the White House Historical Association and the Newseum.
+In 2017, the National Portrait Gallery, National Museum of American History and Smithsonian American Art Museum present multiple programs on three consecutive Saturdays to celebrate the centennial of President John F. Kennedy’s birth.
+The John F. Kennedy Presidential Library and Museum is spearheading a series of “JFK 100” events and initiatives across the nation aimed at inspiring new generations to find meaning in the enduring values that formed the heart of the Kennedy presidency—courage, freedom, justice, service and gratitude.

 Join the conversation about the centennial at #JFK100.
 Information about centennial activities across the country is available online at jfkcentennial.org/events/.